hydrocarbon-tk/Hydrocarbon/site/creating_a_grammar.index.md

 > It is actually encouraged to use left recursion, since this leads to the compilation of a more efficient parser.

 Hydrocarbon provides some modifiers and built in symbols that make it easier to write complex grammars.
-In our example grammar, we can use the *generic* symbol `g:num` to represent a character in the range [0..9].
+In our example grammar, we can use the *generated* symbol `g:num` to represent a character in the range [0..9].

 ```hydrocarbon
 <> num > g:num
 ```

-We may also to replace the trivial non-terminal `num` with this generic symbol, which in turn allows us to remove the `num` production entirely.
+We may also to replace the trivial non-terminal `num` with this generated symbol, which in turn allows us to remove the `num` production entirely.

 ```hydrocarbon